The Singular Patagonia

 At a Glance

-Spectacular location with a mountain backdrop and endless views of the Patagonia fjords
+An exemplary showcase of contemporary design blending beautifully with industrial chic, the hotel enjoys a spectacular location with a mountain backdrop and endless views of Patagonia

 Best time to Visit

 Average time to visit

 The hotel closes from mid May to mid September.
 Early summer (Mid October to November) can be lovely, and in late summer and autumn (March) the colours are stunning.
 But if you’re planning to go riding in the open steppes, midsummer is wonderful.
 The peak summer months of January and February can get busy in the nearby Torres del Paine National Park and it is also the windiest time of year.
 At any time of year Patagonia is unpredictable.
 People will often tell you to expect all seasons in a single day.

 Call us on to start planning your holiday to The Singular Patagonia or take a look at our itineraries to Chile